pantheon-systems/documentation/source/content/guides/local-development/04-lando-wordpress.md

 ---
+title: Local Development on Pantheon
-title: Install and Configure Lando for WordPress
+subtitle: Install and Configure Lando for WordPress
 description: Install and Configure Lando for local development of WordPress sites.
 contributors: [digisavvy]
 categories: [develop]
 tags: [code, iterate, lando, local, webops]
 featuredcontributor: true
-type: guide
+layout: guide
+showtoc: true
-permalink: docs/guides/:basename
+permalink: docs/guides/local-development/lando-wordpress
+anchorid: lando-wordpress
 ---

 This guide will help you get up and running with [Lando](https://lando.dev/), an Open Source development tool intended for developers who prefer a painless, easily customizable local server environment configuration they can track in their source control repositories.